bsmith89/midas2-wiki/Data-customization.md

 --select_by median_marker_coverage,unique_fraction_covered --select_threshold=0,0.5
 ```

 An alternative way is to pass a comma separated species of interests to `--species_list`.
 It is worth noting that the species in the provided species list is still subject to the `--select_threshold` restriction.
-Users can set `--select_threshold=-1` to escape any filters:
+Users can set `--select_threshold=-1` to escape species selection filters based on the SCG species profiling:

 ```
 --species_list 102337,102506 --select_threshold=-1